wdi-sf-march-2014/notes/IntroToAngular/intro_to_angular.md

    * `ng-cloak` - directive is used to prevent the Angular html template from being briefly displayed by the browser in its raw (uncompiled) form while your application is loading.
    * `ng-pluralize` - directive that displays messages according to en-US localization rules
    * `ng-filter` - Selects a subset of items from array and returns it as a new array

+If you're really into Angular by the end of this, follow [Google's Angular Blog](http://blog.angularjs.org/)!